 You’ll need to pick up some Juniper Berries for this recipe.
 You can find them at better grocery stores, or online.
-Fyi they are not berries at all, they are actually miniscule cones, from the juniper tree.
+Juniper berries are actually not berries at all, they are miniscule cones, from the juniper tree.
 They have a sort of piney, citrusy, sharp flavor, and while we don’t use them much in the States, they’re used as a spice in Europe.
 Most of us know them as the main flavor in gin.
 I love the flavor and the aroma, and it’s a perfect pairing with the pickles.

 - 5-7 small Persian or pickling cucumbers